 For many businesses, an Enterprise Resource Planning (ERP) software system is a non-negotiable software suite that manages integrated operational and financial business processing.
 When presenting a business case to upper management, project champions often have difficulty articulating an ERP project’s return on investment (ROI).
-This post will guide you on the basics of building a compelling ROI.

 Our firm’s statistics on ROI of ERP show that a successful ERP implementation can generate an ROI of between 120% and 600%, with a typical payback realized between two and five years.